Adult Vacation Weeks at the Ranch

-“It’s been too long, too hectic, I’ve got to get away, and we need this,” is what Red Horse Mountain Ranch is all about in the Fall.
+- “It’s been too long.
+I’ve got to get away.
+We need this….”
+This is what Red Horse Mountain Ranch is all about during our adult weeks.
 If you’ve done the bright-light metropolis and sandy beach, as fun as they are, maybe it’s time for a change of pace.
 You won’t have to worry about taxis, reservations, wallets, cell phone, or trying to find a quiet place to just be alone.
-The ingredients are all here; adventure, rustic and cozy suites, well designed meals, hand crafted desserts, hot tubs,100 plus horses, a staff wanting to make your stay perfect, and a far off ranch nestled on 300,000 acres of the Idaho’s Rocky Mountains.
-This vacation is just easy, and you’ll be able to unplug, get back to the basics, and it’ll be a week to remember.
-But don’t take our word for it, check out Tripadvisor, the Dude Ranchers’ Association, and Ranchweb.
+The ingredients are all here; adventure, rustic and cozy suites, well designed meals, hand crafted desserts, hot tubs, 100 plus horses, a staff wanting to make your stay perfect, and a far off ranch nestled on 300,000 acres of the Idaho’s Rocky Mountains.
+This vacation is easy, and you’ll be able to unplug, get back to the basics, and it’ll be a week to remember.
+But don’t take our word for it, check out Tripadvisor and the Dude Ranchers’ Association.

 What’s included in the All Inclusive Dude Ranch Vacation?

-Each day on the ranch, riders will have at least two opportunities for western-style horseback riding during your vacation.
-Before you arrive you will be scheduled with a horse and saddle for your entire stay based on your riding preferences.
-Your horse will be chosen for based on the information you have provided on your Activity Information form.
 Horseback riding at Red Horse Mountain Ranch is exhilarating and there are rides scheduled throughout the week for all types of riding levels.
 All rides will be leaving the valley floor to unique vistas, viewpoints, or peaks.
 Advanced and beginner riding is available.
 Advanced riders must complete the advanced test, allowing us to see your ability to control the horse and to make sure you and your horse are a good match.
+See more .....

-Our dude ranch vacation guests have always commented on feeling at home in any of our 20 private suites designed to keep our guests comfortable and cozy during their week-long vacation.
-Lodging options include everything from one bedroom suites to four bedroom authentic log cabins.
+Our dude ranch vacation guests have always commented on feeling at home in any of Dude Ranch Vacation Cabins & Suites at Red Horse Mountain Dude Ranchour 20 private suites designed to keep our guests comfortable and cozy during theirweek-long vacation.
+Lodging options include everything from one bedroom suites tofour bedroom authentic log cabins.
 Plenty of western flavor, comfort, and tasteful decorations will make you truly feel like you’re home away from home.
-Each accommodation includes full private bathrooms with plush towels, shampoo, conditioner, hand lotion and other items to make you feel welcomed.
-Sit outside in the companionship of a good book on your own private deck with wonderful views of the ranch.
+See more .....